CodebyCR/Qrala/README.md

 <h1><img width="26px" height="26px" src="/Images/Qrala_24x24px.png"/> Qrala </h1>

-*Qrala is a QR-Code creation and reading tool with tkInter GUI.<br/>
+*Qrala is a all-in-one QR-Code tool with tkInter GUI.<br/>
 You can show the latest changes [here](/changelog.md).*

 ### You can: